Oia20/MuseDrops/README.md

 # MuseDrops
-A project where people post their "Muses" and they are rain drops in a feed of muses.
+A project where people post their "Muses" and they are displayed a customizable raindrops in a feed.